MysteriousJ/Joystick-Input-Examples/README.md

 To register for events, fill out one or more `RAWINPUTDEVICE` structs and pass an array of them to RegisterRawInputDevices().
 The structs take the HID usage page and usages of devices for which to receive events, bit flags, and a handle to the window whose window procedure will receive the events.
 You can use your game window's existing procedure, or create a non-visible window to encapsulate joystick code.
 The `rawinput` and `combined` examples use a non-visible window to get events in a terminal-based program.

-The documentation for all this on [Microsoft's website](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/_hid/) is pretty sparse and hard to understand.
+The documentation for all this on [MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/_hid/) is pretty sparse and hard to understand.
 Open up hidpi.h for much better explanations.

 Proper parsing of HID joysticks is complicated and underdocumented.
 I'm sure there's a thousand problems with the `rawinput` and `combined` examples, and it's the part of this project I most need to improve.